a-kudriavtcev/kafka-challenge/README.md

 ## Motivation behind Cassandra DB

-Using Cassandra DB in the current scenario offers the following advantages:
+The reasons to use Cassandra DB in the current scenario are the following:

+- capable to handle large volumes of data in real time
+- very good scalability
-- fixed schema
+- high availability
-- low ingestion latency
+- low ingestion latency and high throughput
+- we do not need to maintain data consistency

+There are, however, also some disadvantages:
+- advanced queries may be hard or even impossible to implement
-- familiar to devs
+- database may be complex to configure
-- excellent scaling capabilies

-disadvantages:
-slower for querying
-the schema changes, what than
+- CQL (Cassandra Query Language) may present a learning curve for developers